mmrsic/mini2dx/README.md

-# mini2dx
+# miniTaxi
-Games using mini2dx.org
+A retro taxi game created to learn to code with mini2dx.org